Skip to content

 The cleanest workflow is to project the totals from a neutral-park base — starting pitcher, lineup, bullpen — then apply the park run factor as a final multiplier.
 If the wind is strong (15+ mph), apply a wind adjustment as a second layer.
 This keeps the inputs independent and prevents the double-counting trap.

-For systematic park-adjusted projections, see the MLB leaderboards for park-aware models, and the strategy archive for related totals content.
+For systematic park-adjusted projections, see the MLB leaderboards for park-aware models, the first-five innings edge guide for related totals content, and the live gridiron grid for tonight's park-and-weather adjusted edges.

 Bottom line